olifrost/olifrost.github.io/_posts/2022-06-11-eco-anxiety-emo-animosity.md

 ---
-title: I wrote a song for the climate conscious emo
+title: I wrote a song for the eco conscious emo
 layout: post
 description: Being an emo used to be so easy…
 image: /blog/ecoanxiety.jpeg